-Although not recommended, if a pupil has not studied GCSE Further Mathematics, a Grade A in GCSE Mathematics is essential with a minimum CAT average in Year 12 (SIMS) of 70% in studying M4 and M8.
+Although not recommended, if a pupil has not studied GCSE Further Mathematics, a Grade A in GCSE Mathematics is essential.
+The A grade must have been obtained by sitting an M4 and M8 GCSE paper with a minimum of 60% raw mark in each paper.

-It is strongly recommended that a student chooses GCE Mathematics with GCE Physics as both courses have common content and complement each other.
+It is recommended that a student chooses GCE Mathematics with GCE Physics as both courses have common content and complement each other.